Herm: Public toilets

-There are two sets of public toilets on the island, on the west and east coasts respectively.
+There are three sets of public toilets on the island, one in the west and two on the east coasts.
 The facilities on the east coast sit in between Shell Beach and Belvoir Bay, serving both beaches.
 The other set of facilities sit about a minute's walk north of the harbour, serving the shops in the village and the harbour itself.

 Fire service

 A voluntary fire service operates on the island.
 Herm Fire Brigade operates a tractor-hauled fire tender with a hose-reel, a pump, a 2,000-litre water tank, and basic fire-fighting equipment which they use while waiting for assistance from the Guernsey Fire Brigade, who also provide the Herm volunteers with training and support.

+Transport

+Herm is entirely car free.
+Transport around the island is mostly on foot via the footpaths snaking through the island, but quadbikes and tractors are also used by farm and island staff for agricultural activities and carrying luggage.
+Travel to the island can be completed through the Travel Trident ferry, which runs ferries throughout the day from Saint Peter Port in Guernsey.
+In 2022 a second ferry was run by the Herm Island owners, but this appears to have been discontinued as of 2024.
+Supplies also arrive on the Travel Trident ferry daily, such as newspapers and stock for island businesses.
+The ferry docks in Herm at the Harbour during high tides, but at low tides Rosaire Steps are used, which is approximately a 5 minute walk from the village centre.